DUKE PSYCHOLOGY INTERNSHIP TRAINING PROGRAM 2015-16

 Interview days for 2015 -TBA

-- Friday, January ___, 2015: This Friday interview day will be for the Child Clinical/Child-Pediatrics applicants; CBT applicants and the other half of the Health applicants.
+- Friday, January 16, 2015: This Friday interview day will be for the CBT applicants and the Health applicants.
 The interviews for these groups will be held in separate building locations in the area from 8:00-5:00.

 Our Interview Days are split up based on faculty availability to interview on specific dates and also space limitations at Duke.